 Our experience in front of the PTAB covers a broad spectrum of technologies, including computer hardware and software, electronics, automotive technologies, medical devices, pharmaceuticals and biologics among many others.
 Our attorneys are as comfortable with technical issues or thorny issues of PTO procedure as they are with litigation strategy.
 And because we try so many cases, we have mastered the art of explaining these often complex technologies to PTAB judges, who often have technical backgrounds that differ from the technology at issue.

-We have the technical experience necessary to prevail at the PTAB.
+We have the extensive technical experience necessary to prevail at the PTAB.
 More than 250 of our lawyers are experienced intellectual property attorneys.
 More than 110 of our litigators are scientists or engineers, with degrees and professional backgrounds that our clients need, including:

-Physics, chemistry, pharmacology, molecular biology and biochemistry, computer science, software and database design and information systems, missile guidance systems, and numerous types of engineering: civil, materials science, chemical, electrical, environmental, industrial, mechanical, automotive, and aeronautical.
+Physics, chemistry, pharmacology, molecular biology and biochemistry, computer science, software and database design and information systems, missile guidance systems, and numerous types of engineering: civil, materials science, chemical, electrical, computer, environmental, industrial, mechanical, automotive, and aeronautical.

 Quinn Emanuel’s unique combination of technical knowledge, patent expertise, and deep trial experience gives us a distinct advantage in pursuing our clients’ interests during adversarial PTAB proceedings.

-REPRESENTATIVE PTAB CLIENTS:
+REPRESENTATIVE PTAB CLIENTS